zzzDavid/CS6120-A13/README.md

 ## Implementation

-The idea of synthesizing a minimum program is traversing the search space of `n` instructions, `n` starts from 1 and ranges to a preset maximum number.
-We enumerate all combinations of instruction choices and formulate a proof problem for each.
+The idea of synthesizing a minimum program is traversing the search space of `n` instructions, with `n` ranging from 1 to a preset maximum number of instruction.

+We enumerate all combinations of instruction choices and formulate a proof problem for each program.
 For each enumerated program in the search space, we use `hole` variables to encode the operands.
 We use Z3 SMT solver to solve the proof problem, and keep traversing and increasing `n` until the solver outputs a valid solution.

+There are four steps:
+1. Build an AST for the Python function, and create a Z3 expression from the AST.
+2. Start from `n=1` and enumerate all possible programs in the search space, formulate a problem for each.
+3. Increase `n` until Z3 outputs a valid solution or reaches the maximum of `n`.
+4. Convert the output program to Bril's json format.

 ### Encoding argument choices